parisge/Udacity/US Flights Visualization/README.md

 By highlighting every airline and presenting the data in the order I did I think it made it faily simple to see the relationships among the different airlines.

-Below is the final rendition of the data visualization:
+Below is the final view of the data visualization:

 ![Final Chart](https://github.com/parisge/Udacity/blob/master/US%20Flights%20Visualization/images/final_chart.png)